cmake-wheel/cmeel/docs/main.md

 Boolean setting to build a wheel for `py3-none-any`.
 A package with this setting shouldn't provide any binary library or executable. `false` by default.

+#### `pyver-any`

+Boolean setting to build a wheel for `py3x-none-any` where x is the current python 3 minor version.
+A package with this setting shouldn't provide any binary library or executable. `false` by default.

 #### `check-relocatable`

 Boolean setting to check generated `*.cmake` files for wrong absolute paths. `true` by default.